It doesn’t seem like Slack and Asana are arch-rivals. Rather they work together!

 Can communicate with team members through channels, direct messages, voice, and video calls.
-Slack users can chat with bots for all kinds of help assistance.
+Slack users can chat with bots for all kinds of help and assistance.

 Sign-up process of Asana completes in a few steps, while more steps are involved in Slack.

-Creating projects and tracking those projects tasks are simple and easy at Asana.
+Creating projects and tracking those projects' tasks are simple and easy at Asana.
 The user interface is neatly designed and is highly self-explorable.
-It lets you create tasks and to-dos, add sections to organize your tasks, set start date and end date to tasks, add an assignee to tasks to track the project progress.
+It lets you create tasks and to-dos, add sections to organize your tasks, set start date and end date to tasks, and add an assignee to tasks to track the project progress.

 Workspace settings can be managed from the administration section of each workspace.
-Those settings would include; workspace sign-up mode and language, display name guidelines, default channels, etc., The best part is that the users have the provision to integrate to App Directory right from the user-side application itself.
+Those settings would include; workspace sign-up mode and language, display name guidelines, default channels, etc., The best part is that the users have the provision to integrate into App Directory right from the user-side application itself.

 Asana, as a project management tool, has a number of user-interface navigations to work on project tasks, while Slack being a team collaboration tool has fewer hops.

 Any tool that supports a good number of integrations makes teams' jobs hassle-free.
 Asana helps users to bring emails, storage, files, support tickets, and many more apps into the application for quick completion of tasks.
 It comes with more than 100 integrations like Zapier, Dropbox, Time Camp, Microsoft Office 356, Slack, Adobe Creative Cloud, etc.,